mariobgallardo/house_rocket_project/README.md

 ![alt text](https://fasthomes.org/public/img/fast/house-for-sale.jpg)

-This project aims to assist a real estate company to maximize it's proffits by indicating the best properties to buy as well the best time to sell them, through data analysis.
+This project aims to assist a real estate company to maximize it's proffits by indicating a selection of properties based on the best conditions, so the company could buy and sell them.

+## 1. House Rocket
-Business Understanding
+### 1.1.
+Business Understanding:

-House Rocket company belongs to the real estate sector, working with buying and selling properties.
-It has been consolidated by making good decisions based on some questions such as the ones bellow.
+House Rocket company belongs to the real estate sector and work with buying and selling properties.
+It has been consolidated by making good decisions using the technology on your favor.

+The House Rocket's CEO wish to maximize the company profits by finding great opportunities, therefore this case will provide insights so the company can find these opportunities.

+The company's strategy is to buy good properties with low prices to sell them later with higher prices.
+The greater the difference, the bigger the company's profit.
+However, there are many features influencing their prices and we don't have enought people to analyze this dataset manually.

-Business question
+### 1.2.
+Business question:
 The two main questions behind the project are:
 1) What are the properties that house rocket should buy, and for what price?